Conceiva/MezzmoKodiPlugin/README.txt

    automatically to disabled.
 It will only run once now if you forget to manually disable the setting.
--  User setting for caching of Mezzmo images now clears cached Mezzmo images when you browse or search a playlist vs. when Mezzmo addon starts.
+-  User setting for caching of Mezzmo images now clears cached Mezzmo images when you browse or search a playlist vs. when Mezzmo add-on starts.

 v1.0.6.5